Ten years ago, I woke up at 35 with a quiet, uncomfortable realization: I wasn’t where I thought I’d be.

 This is the biggest shift in how I think about goals.

 Most people start with inputs.
-They focus on habits, routines, productivity hacks, and discipline.
+They focus on new year resolutions, habits, routines, productivity hacks, and discipline.
 Those things matter, but only after direction is clear.

 Without a destination, it’s impossible to design the right daily behaviors.
 You can be disciplined in the wrong direction for a very long time.